SOP vs Policy vs Procedure vs Process: What are the Key Differences?

 What is a Process?

-In an SOP vs process vs procedure, the process is a series of related tasks that turn inputs into outputs.
+When comparing a Process to an SOP or procedure, the process is a series of related tasks that turn inputs into outputs.
 A process shows you the bigger picture of all the pending tasks and the things that need to be done.
 Typically, you can consider a process a roadmap for your employees, which helps them know and complete all the undone tasks.
-In an SOP vs procedure, the latter is different because it provides employees with information about how all the pending tasks will be completed.
+Processes will typically visualise the flow of tasks and activities, often supported by Procedures and SOPs as they will provide employees with information about how all the pending tasks will be completed.

 Examples of a Process